KelvCodes/WeatherGenie/README.md

 - **HTML5**: For a clean and accessible structure.
 - **CSS3**: To style and create a responsive, visually appealing layout you see.
 - **JavaScript(ES6)**: For dynamic task management and functionality.
-- **OpenWeatherMap API**: Fectches real-time weather data accurately and sw
+- **OpenWeatherMap API**: Fectches real-time weather data accurately and swif

 ---